The VTTA has a comprehensive system of national age records for men and women and for ages from 40 to those in their 90s!

 Once ratified by the Group and/or National Recorder, the holder is notified automatically.

 Records can also be set by men and women on solo or tandem machines on indoor tracks and outdoor tracks at 5, 10, and 25 miles, 1 hour, and 5, 10, 20, 50 and 100 kilometres.
 Track records have to comply with certain conditions including:

-Ahead of the attempt, notification must be sent to the Track Records Secretary.
-This should include details of the proposed track, rider(s), names of the approved CTT or British Cycling timekeepers and the VTTA or other independent observer.
+Ahead of the attempt, notification must be sent to the Records Secretary.
+This should include details of the proposed track, rider(s), names of the approved CTT or British Cycling timekeeper and the VTTA or other independent observer.
 The Secretary will then confirm if the attempt complies with regulations before it takes place.

-For track records contact Ian Greenstreet (firstname.lastname@example.org)
+Please contact the National records Secretary Ian Greenstreet (firstname.lastname@example.org)